 Cardiovascular Diseases Fellowship

-Thank you for your interest in the University of Minnesota's Cardiovascular Disease Fellowship program.
 Our program offers outstanding educational opportunities in general and subspecialty cardiology designed to develop careers in clinical practice, academic medicine, and industry.
-The program's core goal is to develop cardiologists with outstanding clinical skills and judgment, while allowing each fellow to develop an area of special interest and expertise.
+The program's core goal is to produce the next generation of physician-scientists and innovators.

-In addition to providing numerous clinical opportunities, the University of Minnesota's cardiology fellowship program is tied to an NIH research training grant under the directorship of Robert Bache, M.D.
+In addition to providing many clinical opportunities, the University of Minnesota's cardiology fellowship program is tied to an NIH research training grant under the directorship of Robert Bache, M.D.
 This allows fellows the opportunity to pursue research under the tutelage of faculty members who are experts in their fields.
-We also offer our fellows valuable opportunities for inderdepartmental research collaboration with the University of Minnesota's School of Public Health, Stem Cell Institute, and Endothelial Biology Research Program.
+We also offer our fellows valuable opportunities for inter-departmental research collaboration with the University of Minnesota's School of Public Health, Stem Cell Institute, and Vascular Biology Program.

-Prominent clinical subspecialty areas within our fellowship program include the following:
+Clinical subspecialty areas available within our fellowship program include: